MichaelBykov/Expect/Documentation/Reference/Types/Environment.md

 ## Members

-- `stopOnFailure` - `bool` : Whether or not unit test cases should stop after a failed assertion.
+- `stopOnFailure` - `bool` : Whether or not unit test cases should stop after any failed assertion.
-  Defaults to `true`.
+  Defaults to `false`.
 - `success` - `bool` : Whether or not the just ran unit test was successful.
   Managed by the test driver.
 - `failures` - `std::vector<`[`Failure`](Failure.md)`>` : A list of all failures